tsugus/FORTH80C/README.md

 For AltairZ80 (Altair 8800 emulator).
 For XM8 (NEC PC-8801 emulator) too.

-FORTH80C compliants with FORTH-79 standard.
+FORTH80C complies with FORTH-79 standard.

 (Since as little assembly code as possible has been written, this implementation may be slightly slower.)